This guide was last updated on 29 July 2024.

 In this briefing note, we have assumed that the company will be a simple one or two-person company where the shareholders of the business are also the directors.

-• The company can have one class of shares, or different classes of shares for different groups of shareholders, which are differentiated by letters – for example ‘A’ ordinary shares for one spouse and ‘B’ ordinary shares for the other.
+- The company can have one class of shares, or different classes of shares for different groups of shareholders, which are differentiated by letters – for example, in a company with two spouses as directors and shareholders, on spouse might hold ‘A’ ordinary shares whilst the other holds ‘B’ ordinary shares.
 This approach is often referred to as an alphabet share structure.
 Alphabet shares can allow greater flexibility for allocating dividends between different shareholders but also introduce more complexity and if this approach is being considered professional advice should be sought.
-Consideration of this structure is outside the scope of this document.
+Consideration of this share structure is outside the scope of this document.

-• A limited company is owned by its shareholders and run by its directors.
+- A limited company is owned by its shareholders and run by its directors.
 These can be two different groups of people or the same people.
-In a small business it is common for the shareholders (who may be family members) to also be the company’s directors.
+In a small business it is common for the shareholders (who may be spouses or family members) to also be the company’s directors.

-• Unlike a sole trader or partnership, the shareholders in the company are not usually liable for the company’s debts.
-This helps to reduce the personal liability for shareholders.
+- Unlike a sole trader or partnership, the shareholders in the company are not usually liable for the company’s debts.
+This helps to reduce the personal liability for the owners of the business.

-• A company must file accounts which are prepared in accordance with specific accounting rules with Companies House.
-Accounts filed with Companies Ho
+- A company must file accounts which are prepared in accordance with specific accounting rules with Companies House.
+Accounts filed with Companies House are available to the public.

 Back to the top